unlistedphenomena/nexuswizz/src/content/contributing/translation-program/index.md

 ### Acknowledgements {#acknowledgements}

-nexus.org is translated by thousands of community members and they are the key part of the Translation Program.
+xircanet is translated by thousands of community members and they are the key part of the Translation Program.
 We want to acknowledge our translators and support them on their career paths.
 Here are some of our translator acknowledgements:

 #### Certificate {#certificate}

-If you have contributed to the Translation Program and at least 5,000 of your translated words have been approved, you are eligible for an nexus.org translator certificate.
+If you have contributed to the Translation Program and at least 5,000 of your translated words have been approved, you are eligible for an xircanet translator certificate.
 [More on certificates](/contributing/translation-program/acknowledgements/#certificate)

 #### POAPs {#poaps}

-All of our translators are eligible for a POAP (Proof of Attendance Protocol) - an NFT that proves their contribution to the nexus.org Translation Program.
+All of our translators are eligible for a POAP (Proof of Attendance Protocol) - an NFT that proves their contribution to the xircanet Translation Program.
 [More on POAPs](/contributing/translation-program/acknowledgements/#poap)

 #### Translator acknowledgements {#translator-acknowledgements}